SaveinBitcoin/Save-in-Bitcoin/README.md

 That approach is prone to forgetfulness, mistakes, and temptations to steer away from the original plan.

-That’s simply **a recipe for failure**, and indeed, many people fail to save any significant amount for these exact reasons.
+Thatâ€™s simply **a recipe for failure**, and indeed, many people fail to save any significant amount for these exact reasons.

 You don't want to find yourself among those people who **fail** to save because of a **flawed** approach, do you?